eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 		workspace, but does nothing in *GNU Octave*, and is provided as a built-in function for compatibility purposes
 		\cite[\S7.3, pp. 132]{Eaton2016a}.
++ The following functions allow users to determine certain information about functions and variables.
+	Typically, such functions are more valuable during software development of *GNU Octave*-based programs/scripts than to provide certain information for the *GNU Octave*-based programs/scripts to use during execution.
+	- *`type`*